reef-technologies/handbook/README.md

 So to sum it up:

-- Software Developers **after** completing 2nd stage of Trial period (i.e. are about to work with Clients' code) are required to set up [Secure Work Environment](docs/Developer_environment_setup.md#ensure-you-have-a-secure-work-environment) on their workstations.
+- Software Developers **after** completing 2nd stage of Evaluation period (i.e. are about to work with Clients' code) are required to set up [Secure Work Environment](docs/Developer_environment_setup.md#ensure-you-have-a-secure-work-environment) on their workstations.
 - All other roles (e.g. Virtual Assistants) are required to use [Storage Encryption](docs/Storage_Encryption.md).

 ### Mobile devices